Cooking My Dreams

 The original French recipe for the Quiche has a crust of Pâte Brisée and a filling of eggs and crème fraîche with the addition of other ingredients like vegetables or the most common hand and cheese to make Quiche Lorraine.

-You can make yourself a quiche crust (it's very easy and quick) or buy it ready at most supermarkets.
-Although, I have to admit (with a bit of shame) that I prefer to make my Quiches with Puff Pastry.
+You can make yourself a quiche crust (it's very easy and quick) like in this Italian Sausage & Broccoli Quiche recipe.
+Although, I often love to make my Quiches with Puff Pastry for a quicker and easier preparation.

 close up of sweet potato slices arranged as a flower